termicoder/termicoder/README.md

 c/c++
 Python
 Java

+# Basic things to keep in mind
+## This should be designed so that it can be made availible as a package in pip etc.
+## This should be able to be extended to other judges easily so modularity is a priority

 # Current Ideas
+## Setup
+format:
+setup judge problem code
+setup judge contest code
+setup url
+1) Creates a folder for each problem with data of that problem (url, problem statement(try pdf, html, txt etc), sample I/O, submit status/last time errors)
+2) add support for listing all problem folder and status(custom ls), quickly changeing to a unsolved problem folder
+3) use git like hidden file approach

+### All the following commands work based on folder i am in so no need to remember/type problem code again and again

 ## View
 1) Current contests, trending problems, live problems etc. (Coders Calender)
 2) Generating url corresponding to a problem code/name in an easy way for all the supported platform